yomeshgupta/node-fip/README.md

 ## Usage with Express

-Blacklst certain IP addresses, while allowing all other IPs:
+Blacklist certain IP addresses, while allowing all other IPs:

 ```javascript
 // Init dependencies